AANANTHAVIKNESH/AANANTHAVIKNESH/README.md

-- 👋 Hi, I’m @Aanantha viknesh
+- 👋 Hi, I’m @Aanantha viknesh.K
 - 👀 I’m interested in program to conquere the world...
 - 🌱 I’m currently learning c&python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...@aananth13vicky@gmail.com

 <!---
 AANANTHAVIKNESH/AANANTHAVIKNESH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.